Skip to content

 The education programmes run at the memorial share an important message of remembrance, peace, and personal responsibility.
 Visiting students learn about the unique efforts Rwanda has undertaken to overcome the challenges since 1994 and to foster a sense of shared national identity.

-3. Understanding the ‘Continuum of Violence :’ A set of interactive discussions on analysing violence and decision making to comprehend how it happens.
+3. Understanding the ‘Continuum of Violence:’ A set of interactive discussions on analyzing violence and decision making to comprehend how it happens.

 All education sessions at the Kigali Genocide Memorial are participatory to ensure students get the most out of their experience and take the lessons home with them.